appsmithorg/appsmith/app/client/README.md

 ### Cypress tests via Github Actions

-The cypress tests run via Github Actions.
+Cypress is our integration test framework of choice.
+The Cypress tests run via Github Actions.
 The Github Action `.github/workflows/client.yml` pulls the `release` Docker image of the server to run as a service locally.
 This is to ensure that we don't face any network flakiness during tests.